Caroline M. Bell

-Caroline ("Dolly") M. Bell (1874–1970) was an American artist who painted water and landscape scenes mostly around the Peconic region of Long Island, New York.
+Caroline "Dolly" Martha Bell (1874–1970) was an American artist and educator, who painted water and landscape scenes mostly around the Peconic region of Long Island, New York.
 She, along with other local female artists would often paint impressionist type paintings together.

 Early life

-Bell was born on September 1, 1874 in New York City to Jackson Wood Bell and Letitia Vandervoort Bell, though her parents divorced when Bell was young.
+Caroline Martha Bell was born on September 1, 1874, in New York City, to Jackson Wood Bell and Letitia Vandervoort Bell, though her parents divorced when Bell was young.
 Bell began to spend her summers out in Southold with her mother, as her mother's family are descendants of the original settlers of Southold.

 In 1907 Bell made a more permanent settlement in Mattituck, but continued to travel around for her art.

 Career

 While known for her scenes of the Peconic region, Bell spent some of her early years painting in Woodstock, New York while visiting with her cousin George Reeve and his family.
 Some of her early works are considered to be tonalist in style and later transitioned into more impressionist.
 Bell studied with artists Edward Bell (no relation) and Whitney Hubbard both in Woodstock and on Long Island.
 When she settled on the eastern end of Long Island, she set up her studio on Love Lane in Mattituck.
 This area of the North Fork had many other artists working and living here during this time including Edith and Henry Prellwitz and Irving Wiles.

 While residing on the eastern end of Long Island, Bell along with other female artists formed what would later be referred to as the Peconic Bay Impressionists by a local gallery owner from the area.
 This group included artists such as, Julia Wickham, Maurgerite Moore Hawkins, Clara Moore Howard as well as a few others.
 They would often paint together around the North Fork as well as travel to other parts of New York and the New England region visiting inlets and fishing villages.
 Bell and her group would often participate in plein-air painting when they traveled around these areas.
 Though most of Bell's work primarily revolves around the New England area, she has also made trips to Europe as well.

 Bell started to train aspiring painters in the 1920s both at her Mattituck studio as well as on site at some of her painting spots she frequently traveled to.
 She then adopted the nicknames "Mama" and more well known, "Dolly" from other artists in her circle.
 Both Clara Moore Howard and her cousin Marguerite Moore Hawkins were students of Bell's early on and continued to travel and paint together.
 Hawkins and Bell even continued to grow as artists together and take classes with Emile Gruppe and Anthony Thieme in Gloucester, Massachusetts.

 Around the 1930s and 1940s, Bell started to get more recognition and fame for her work.